 ‘Do you think I’m fat, doctor?’
 Using Empathy to Help Patients Lose Weight

 A compassionate and non-judgemental approach to weight loss management helps to foster an open environment where patients are encouraged to be honest about their obstacles and desired outcomes.
 Dr. Shima Hadidchi MD offers medical weight loss.
 Contact now or schedule an appointment online.
-We are conveniently located at 12740 Hesperia Rd.
-Victorville, CA 92395.
+We have convenient locations to serve you in Apple Valley, CA and Victorville, CA.

 Table of Contents: